Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

 The Test checklist provides a structured way for investigators and research teams to verify that a study is functioning as intended before and during deployment.
-Each row represents a predefined test case that can be marked, reviewed, or updated directly within the dashboard.
+Each row represents a predefined test case that can be checked directly within the dashboard.

 This tool helps ensure data integrity, validate sensor activity, and confirm that participant workflows behave correctly.